Sruthy Sithara: Advocacy

 Sithara was described by The Hindu as an LGBTQ+ rights activist and has received recognition as such after the contest.
 Miss Sahhara, the founder of Miss Trans Global, praised her for her advocacy.
 She founded an online LGBTQ+ advocacy campaign named Kaleidoscope.
 As part of the campaign, she has attended sessions both online and in colleges throughout Kerala.
 She has also founded the Rise Up Forum, which focuses more broadly on societal and environmental issues.
 She inaugurated a wall art program and four murals painted on the walls of Fort Kochi for the Rise Up Forum in 2022.

-Future projects
+Acting

 In a 2021 interview with The New Indian Express, Sithara expressed her desire to pursue a career in acting and for transgender representation in Malayalam cinema to improve.
-She is set to make her acting debut in a heretofore unnamed Telugu film.
+She made her acting debut in the lead role in Pink (TBA), a Malayalam-language romantic film written and directed by Vinu Vijay.
+Sithara plays the CEO of a dating app.
+The film chronicles her transgender character's relationships, first with a man, a woman and then a transgender person.

 Personal life

 Sithara lives in Vaikom, Kerala, in southern India.
 She is currently in a relationship with theatre artist Daya Gayathri after Gayathri supported her through a major breakup.
 They are the first lesbian-transgender couple in Kerala to come out publicly.
-The couple had gained a following on TikTok, a social media platform, and faced criticism directed towards them on social media.
+The couple has gained a following on the social media platform TikTok, and confronted online criticism.
+Gayathri also performed in Pink alongside Sithara.